christophergandrud/d3Network/index.md

 <iframe src='img/SecondNetwork.html' height=267.5 width=412></iframe>

-There are many different ways you can use to specify the colours other than just their names (as in this example).
-One way to select more specific colour is with [hexadecimal colour values](http://en.wikipedia.org/wiki/Web_colors#Shorthand_hexadecimal_form).
-A nice resource for choosing colour pallets is the [Color Brewer](http://colorbrewer2.org/) website.
+There are many different ways you can specify the colours other than just their names (as in this example).
+One way to select more specific colours is with [hexadecimal colour values](http://en.wikipedia.org/wiki/Web_colors#Shorthand_hexadecimal_form).
+A nice resource for choosing colour palates is the [Color Brewer](http://colorbrewer2.org/) website.
 The next example uses hexadecimal colour values.

 Other important ways to customise a force directed graph are to change the *link distance* and *charge*.
 Link distance is simply the distance between the nodes.
 Charge specifies how strong the force either repelling or pulling together the nodes is.
 Here is an example with a charge of -50: